Aaron Donald: 2015

-Donald started all 16 games, ending the season with 69 tackles, 11 sacks, a pass defended, and a fumble recovery.
+Donald finished his second professional season with 69 combined tackles (43 solo), 11 sacks, a pass deflection, and a fumble recovery in 16 games and starts.
 He earned a First-team All-Pro selection for the first time in his NFL career.
-He was a Pro Bowl selection for the second consecutive season.
-He was also ranked 14th by his fellow players on the NFL Top 100 Players of 2016.
+Donald was also a Pro Bowl selection for the second consecutive season.
+He was ranked 14th by his fellow players on the NFL Top 100 Players of 2016.